vatpac-technology/sops/docs/terminal/amberleyoakey.md

 ### Departures

-By default, transit to LFAs will **not** be achieved through the use of SAAFRs and Transit Areas, direct tracking to the requested LFA will always be issued.
-Aircraft outbound from YBOK for LFAs will depart the CIRA visually and track direct to their LFA, or the requested outbound SAAFRs / Transit Area as cleared.
+By default, aircraft will be cleared to transit to their requested LFA by tracking direct.
+Aircraft outbound from YBOK for LFAs will depart the CIRA visually and track direct to their LFA.
+At pilot request, tracking via an outbound SAAFR or Transit Area may be offered.

 ### Arrivals